mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 A good night's rest aside, I puttered around this morning thinking I had booked another afternoon swim.
 At noon, I have my swim kit by the front door but if I was on the ball, I would have finished the swim 15 minutes ago.
 What to do?
 <!---->
 ### TOMORROW'S RUN TODAY
+I headed to the track at _Oak Bay_ for the 5 km workout.

 The first 200m came in at 49s; that's too fast so I relaxed and reset my mental clock.
 The next 200m was 53s; right on schedule and I did my best to lock onto that pace.
-A few more 53s and I am feeling good about the day.
-The first time I saw a 54 on my watch, I followed it up with a 52 second 200m effort.
-I levelled up that last lap but that was the start of a series of 54 second half laps.
+I saw the third 200 at 54s on my watch; I followed that up with a 52 second 200m effort.
+I levelled up that last lap and that was the start of a series of 53 and 54 second half laps.

 Things started to breakdown further just before the 4km mark.
-I even yelled at myself to _"keep digging!"_  My mind wandered with questions of _"why?"_  Was it the spinning on the bike last night?
+I even yelled at myself outloud _"keep digging!"_  With fatigue setting in, my mind wandered with questions of _"why?"_  Was it the spinning on the bike last night?
 Was it the extra weight I have been packing around lately?
 Was this because I am just slow?

-Thoughts of starting a kick at 600m out were out the window; I was just thankful to hold whatever I could.
+The idea of starting a kick at 600m out was out the window; I was just thankful to hold whatever I could.
 I did clock 49 seconds on the final 200m.

 For all of today's work, I beat my time on [Halloween](ironman2021-44weeksout?sat) by 2 seconds.
 <!---->